powertech-center/vscode-cpp/README.md

 ### Build systems
 We are constantly working to improve our tools, keeping them Simple, and we really hope that they help Developers do their work more efficiently.
-Therefore, it is very important for us to retain the ability to debug projects of almost any build system:
+We talked to the Developers, saw how many different build systems they use, and decided to support almost every one:
 * ToDo GN (based on [GN](https://marketplace.visualstudio.com/items?itemName=npclaudiu.vscode-gn))
 * ToDo CMake (based on [CMake](https://marketplace.visualstudio.com/items?itemName=twxs.cmake) and [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools))
 * ToDo GYP (based on [GYP](https://marketplace.visualstudio.com/items?itemName=XadillaX.gyp))